AliEidizadeh/Large_Scale_Systems/README.md

-# Large Scale Systems
+# Large Scale Systems Projects
-This repository contains large-scale systems projects focused on centralized and decentralized control design in MIMO systems.
+This repository contains Large Scale Systems projects focused on the modeling, analysis, and control design of multi-subsystem MIMO systems.
+The projects explore both centralized and decentralized control strategies, highlighting performance trade-offs and optimization approaches to effectively manage system complexity and interconnections.
+These projects were developed under the supervision of Dr. Bijan Moaveni.

+# Authors
+Ali Eidizadeh — ali80ei@gmail.com

+Amirhadi Keyvan — amirhadikeyvan@gmail.com

+# Projects Overview
-# First LSS Project
+## 1- First LSS Project
 Design of Centralized and Decentralized Controllers for Large-Scale Systems

 This project focuses on the modeling, analysis, and control of two types of large-scale multi-input multi-output (MIMO) systems: